TCU vs. Georgetown College Basketball Predictions & Picks - December 2

 TCU Performance Insights

-- The Horned Frogs are outscoring opponents by 29.7 points per game with a +178 scoring differential overall.
-They put up 93.0 points per game (fourth in college basketball) and allow 63.3 per outing (34th in college basketball).
+- The Horned Frogs outscore opponents by 29.7 points per game (scoring 93.0 points per game to rank fourth in college basketball while giving up 63.3 per contest to rank 34th in college basketball) and have a +178 scoring differential overall.

-- TCU records 37.0 rebounds per game (54th in college basketball) while allowing 25.5 per contest to its opponents.
-It outrebounds opponents by 11.5 boards per game.
+- TCU wins the rebound battle by 11.5 boards on average.
+It collects 37.0 rebounds per game, which ranks 54th in college basketball, while its opponents grab 25.5 per outing.

-- TCU makes 1.3 more threes per contest than the opposition, 6.5 (257th in college basketball) compared to its opponents' 5.2.
+- TCU knocks down 1.3 more threes per game than the opposition, 6.5 (257th in college basketball) compared to its opponents' 5.2.

 - The Horned Frogs average 109.4 points per 100 possessions on offense (11th in college basketball), and give up 74.5 points per 100 possessions (sixth in college basketball).

-- TCU has won the turnover battle by 5.6 turnovers per game, committing 12.7 (232nd in college basketball action) while forcing 18.3 (third in college basketball).
+- TCU wins the turnover battle by 5.6 per game, committing 12.7 (232nd in college basketball) while its opponents average 18.3.

 Georgetown Performance Insights

-- The Hoyas outscore opponents by 7.1 points per game (posting 78.4 points per game, 111th in college basketball, and giving up 71.3 per outing, 187th in college basketball) and have a +50 scoring differential.
+- The Hoyas' +50 scoring differential (outscoring opponents by 7.1 points per game) is a result of putting up 78.4 points per game (111th in college basketball) while giving up 71.3 per contest (187th in college basketball).

 - Georgetown wins the rebound battle by an average of 4.5 boards.
-It pulls down 36.1 rebounds per game (74th in college basketball) compared to its opponents' 31.6.
+It grabs 36.1 rebounds per game (74th in college basketball) compared to its opponents' 31.6.

-- Georgetown hits 9.1 three-pointers per game (56th in college basketball), 3.0 more than its opponents.
+- Georgetown knocks down 3.0 more threes per game than the opposition, 9.1 (56th in college basketball) compared to its opponents' 6.1.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.